mathspp/mathspp/pages/02.blog/02.pydonts/deep-unpacking/item.md

  - how to use it to help debug your code.

-Learning about deep unpacking will be **very** helpful in order to pave the road for [structural matching][pep-634], a feature to be introduced in Python 3.10.
+Learning about deep unpacking will be **very** helpful in order to pave the road for [structural matching][pep-634], a feature introduced in Python 3.10.

 ## Assignments